someparty/someparty/source/articles/2023-05-03-fixed-up-by-orange-light.html.markdown

 ###[Roach](https://roachband.bandcamp.com/): "Swimming"/"Drowning"
 ==Preview and purchase at [Bandcamp](https://roachband.bandcamp.com/album/swimming-drowning)==

 Toronto indie/emo quartet [Roach](https://roachband.bandcamp.com/) shared a pair of new songs last week, previewing their forthcoming debut LP, *No One to Lose*.
-You can hear the evocative "Swimming" and "Drowning" at Bandcamp, presenting a significant leap forward for the group after years of roughshod demos and upstream roadblocks.
+You can hear the evocative "Swimming" and "Drowning" at Bandcamp, presenting a significant leap forward for the group after years of roughshod demos and public health roadblocks.
 The group features drummer Carly Harris, guitarist Jackson Seaward, and  Violet de Rege Braga on guitar and vocals.
 They're joined on this recording by bassist Michael O'Meara, Robyn Bond (Blanks, Cinder) on synth, and [Casper Skulls](https://casperskulls.bandcamp.com/)' Fraser McClean on guitars and harmonies.
 The band recorded with Dex Piecowye engineering.

 The new recordings follow the band's 2020 single "R.I.P.
 Soft Serve."
 Expect the new album through Brantford, Ontario's [Bummer Records](https://www.bummerrecords.ca/).